How We Define a Successful Neighborhood

 - Encourage collaboration and partnerships among the many stakeholders who utilize this tool.

-- Incorporate both the measurable and difficult-to-measure data that contribute to a vital neighborhood.
+- Incorporate both the measurable and difficult-to-measure factors that contribute to a vital neighborhood.

-- Create a shared awareness of current conditions in each zone and how they are changing over time.
+- Create a shared awareness of current conditions in each Neighborhood Zone and how they are changing over time.

 The Neighborhood Vitality Success Framework: Four Components